kuroneko83/kuroneko83/README.md

 # Hi, there.
 I am Atila!
 <br>
 Welcome to my portfolio.
-I am a Brazilian🇧🇷  Software Engineer based in Tokyo 🗼🇯🇵
+I am a Brazilian🇧🇷  Software Engineer

 I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.

-Currently working as a remote software engineer @ GOYOH inc.
+Currently working as a remote freelance software engineer and looking around for open source projects I could help somehow

 Before turning into Software Engineering I had varied professional experiences, such as:
 - Project Manager for construction development 🏗  and forestry projects 🌳